 Implants of a larger volume or higher profile can take longer to drop and fluff due to the greater need for tissue stretch.
 This is fairly evident as it makes sense that a larger implant will require more tissue accommodation.

 Exceptions to the Process

 Patients who have previously undergone breast augmentation surgery and are changing sizes may experience less of the dropping and fluffing period.
-The reason for this is that the natural breast tissues have already been stretched by the first procedure.
+The reason for this is that the first procedure has already stretched the natural breast tissues.
 Also, patients who have their implants placed above the pectoral muscle (subglandular) do not need the muscle to stretch and see this process occur more rapidly.

-Finally, patients who have breastfed children often have excess skin due to the last stretch of the tissue during pregnancy.
-Frequently, these patients also need a lift or tightening of the skin, but some only need an implant to fill the lost volume.
-These patients, however, can take just as long to drop and fluff if the implants are placed beneath the pectoralis muscle (submuscular) since it has never been stretched.
+Finally, patients who have breastfed children often have excess skin due to the tissue’s last stretch during pregnancy.
+These patients frequently need a lift or tightening of the skin, but some only need an implant to fill the lost volume.
+However, these patients can take just as long to drop and fluff if the implants are placed beneath the pectoralis muscle (submuscular) since it has never been stretched.